FAQs

 Do you perform LGBTQ+ weddings?

 YES.
-Happily, openly, joyfully, and whole-heartedly.
-Let’s strive for world where couples do not have to consider this question when planning their celebration.
+Happily, openly, joyfully, and wholeheartedly.
+Let’s strive for a world where couples don't have to consider this question when planning their celebrations.

 What is the ceremony planning process?

-We can schedule a short call so I can introduce myself to you and answer any questions you have.
+We can schedule a brief call so I can introduce myself and address any questions you may have.
 Once hired, I will send you a questionnaire to craft a ceremony that feels right for you.
 We will connect again before the ceremony to clarify responses and confirm details.
-I’m generally available for questions throughout the process, and flexible about changes.
+I’m generally available to answer questions throughout the process and am flexible about changes.

-On the day of, I will arrive early to ensure that everything runs smoothly.
+On the day of the event, I will arrive early to coordinate the ceremony elements and ensure that everything runs smoothly.

 Who are you ordained by?